-High-performing DevOps teams, compared to low-performing colleagues or those who are still undecided about adopting DevOps, succeed in:
+High-performing DevOps teams, compared to low-performing colleagues or those who are still undecided about adopting DevOps

 It’s no secret that most tech companies, startups, and multinationals use DevOps to meet the ever-growing demand for software and applications.
 All tech giants like Amazon, Etsy, Netflix, and Facebook have successfully implemented DevOps practices in their organizations.

 DevOps is also essential for growing SaaS companies or startups to reach their strategic goal faster and gain an edge in the highly competitive SaaS market.